Thompson Center architect Helmut Jahn killed in Campton Hills bike accident

 Jahn, 81, was struck Saturday afternoon while riding north on a village street in Campton Hills, about 55 miles west of Chicago.
 Jahn failed to stop at a stop sign at an intersection and was struck by the two vehicles, headed in opposite directions, Campton Hills Police Chief Steven Miller said in a news release.

 Jahn was pronounced dead at the scene of the accident.
-Authorities say the driver of one of the vehicles that struck Jahn was taken to a hospital for treatment of non-life threatening injuries.
+Authorities said the driver of one of the vehicles that struck Jahn was taken to a hospital for treatment of non-life threatening injuries.

 Jahn's professional career began in 1967 when he joined CF Murphy Associates, which later became Murphy/Jahn.
 He worked on several major projects, including Chicago's McCormick Place and the United Airlines terminal at O'Hare International Airport, which includes a walkway famous for its colorful lighting.
 He also had a hand in the design of the J Edgar Hoover Building, the FBI headquarters in Washington, D.C.